Whiteknight/whiteknight.github.com/_posts/2010-12-13-gc_for_newbies_memory.md

 because many modern computers have huge amounts of memory available through the use of virtual memory pages.

-In short, think about memory this way: The storage your computer has is your hard disk.
+Think about memory this way: The storage your computer has is your hard disk.
+Everything else (RAM, CPU cache, CPU registers) represent successively smaller but faster windows into your hard disk.
 Hard disks are big but slow.
 When you turn the computer on, it can start to read certain bits of data from the slow disk into RAM.
 RAM acts like a smaller, but faster data cache, so things that your processor wants to work on can be made more readily available than if they were on disk.
 The more you work with RAM, the faster your program; the more you work with the hard disk, the slower your program.
 If your computer has 1Gb of RAM and your program allocates 2Gb of memory through `malloc`, some of that data is going to have to be stored on slow disk instead of in fast RAM.
 This creates a phenominon called "Thrashing".

 Thrashing happens when we have more memory allocated than we have space in RAM to hold.
 Some of the data gets stored on the hard disk.
-When we need to access data from the disk, we need to first clear out space in RAM, by writing old data to disk.
+When we need to access data from the disk, we need to first clear out space in RAM by writing old data to disk.
 Then when we have everything saved we read the data we need from disk into RAM.
 Constantly shuffling data between disk and RAM is slow because disk is slow.